obiknows/oursoulagenda/src/content/los-angeles-vegan-eats.md

 draft: false
 ---

-Los Angeles is a vegan hotspot!
+LA is a vegan paradise.
 There are endless amount of vegan restaurants and options, so it can be difficult to decide where to go.
-Below are our favorite vegan eats in the LA area that we’re sure you’ll love as well.
-If you end up visiting any of them, tag us on Instagram and let us know what you think!
+Below are our favorite vegan eats in the Los Angeles area that we’re sure you’ll love as well.
+If you end up visiting any of them, tag us on Instagram and let us know what you thought!

 ---